infinum/qa-handbook/Automation/Locators.md

 XPath is very useful when you don't have an ID nor Accessibility ID in the app.
 Or when it would take too long for the developers to add them, and you really want to finish your test.
 There is also nothing wrong with using XPath as your first choice.

-What you really want to be careful about is making it difficult to understand, unnecessarily long, and simply unmaintainable.
+What you want to be careful about is making it difficult to understand, long, and therefore unmaintainable.
 Another potential problem with XPath is that it might break for even a minor change in the app.

 Bad: